-- 6.8 Information setting out the process for applying for mid-terms, is set out on the council's website for the academies which participate in the council's co-ordinate scheme and for those admitting authorities that manage their own in-year admissions see the Council's midterm coordination scheme and Leicester City Council here. - 6.9 Parents can submit applications and if offered a place will have up to 20 school days to take-up the place or risk the place being withdrawn.
+6.8 Information setting out the process for applying for mid-terms, is set out on the council's website for the academies which participate in the council's co-ordinate scheme and for those admitting authorities that manage their own in-year admissions see the Council's midterm coordination scheme and Leicester City Council here.

+- 6.9 Parents can submit applications and if offered a place will have up to 20 school days to take-up the place or risk the place being withdrawn.
 School places cannot be reserved, and places are allocated in line with the admission arrangements for the school. - 6.10 Parents living in Leicestershire must apply to the Council for a school place.
 Parents apply on a Common Application Form (CAF).
 The best way to apply is by applying online through the Council's website, however paper copies of the application form can be requested from the Customer Service Centre by calling 0116 305 6684.
-Parents living in Leicester City Council (Braunstone Frith) must apply to the Council for a school place admission to any school must be made on the online common application form website, however a paper application form is also available on a request by calling 0116 454 1009 (option 1) or via email admissions.online@leicester.gov.uk.
+Parents living in Leicester City Council (Braunstone Frith) must apply to the Council for a school place admission to any school must be made on the online common application form website, however a paper application form is also available on a request by calling 0116 454 1009 (option 1) or via email admissions.online@leicester.gov.uk. - 6.11 Parents can state up to three preferences on an application for any of the schools participating in the scheme. - 6.12 Admissions will normally be agreed up to the PAN for the relevant age group.
+Admission to other age groups cannot be refused on the grounds that the PAN has already been reached however, admission may be refused where the admission of another child would prejudice the provision of efficient education or efficient use of resources. - 6.13 Where there are more applications than places available, places must be allocated on the basis of the oversubscription criteria in the determined admission arrangements for the relevant admitting authority only. (see Appendices 1 10).